Top 50+ Embedded C Interview Questions and Answers

 Modular programming involves dividing a program into smaller, independent modules or components, each responsible for a specific task or functionality in Embedded C programming.
 The benefits of modular programming include improved code organization, readability, and maintainability, reduced coupling and dependencies between modules, and enhanced code reusability and scalability.

-90. Discuss the role of state machines in Embedded C programming and their applications in system design and control.
+90. How are state machines used in Embedded C programming for system design and control?

 Ans: